Alcohol Addiction - Are You an Alcoholic?

 Generally, if you are a man, you should consume no more than 3 drinks a day, or 14 drinks total a week.
 More than that, and you may have a problem.
 For non-pregnant women, the limit is 2 drinks a day, or 12 drinks total a week.
 These are very generous numbers.
 If you are pregnant, or planning to become pregnant, there is no known safe limit of alcohol.
 You should completely abstain.

-What if there is no family history?
+What if there is no family history of alcoholism?
 Are you immune?
 Absolutely not!
 Alcoholism or alcohol dependency can arise in any person.
 There may be a genetic link; that is, some people may be more predisposed to addiction.
 On the other hand, simply because no one else in your family has been diagnosed with the condition does not mean that you will not be either.
 The better question is: "Do I have any of the symptoms (set forth to the right)?"
 If you exhibit two or more of these signs, you are advised to discuss matters with your doctor to see if treatment should be pursued.

 One of the most obvious red flags is if you have to ask yourself, am I an alcoholic?
 If so, you may already be an alcoholic.

 You can try to deceive yourself that you are not hurting anyone when you drink.
 However, excessive alcohol consumption leads to many lost days of work due to hangovers and other ailments.
 Moreover, drunk drivers are exceptionally dangerous, particularly if they are not caught.
 To reach the legal limit of 0.08 blood alcohol limit, it takes only 2 drinks for women and 3 drinks for men, over a 2-3 hour period.
 Finally, the cost of drinking regularly and frequently adds up quickly.
-Expect anywhere from $100-200/week, or more, just for booze.
+Expect anywhere from $100-500/week, or more, just for booze.
 Add in medical costs, lost work time and -God forbid - legal costs, and you could be out quite a bit of "pocket change.

 Stages of Alcoholism